GenesysCloudBlueprints/lambda-premise-blueprint/blueprint/bpPremiseDBFromLambda.md

 * **AWS Virtual Private Cloud** - Amazon Virtual Private Cloud (VPC) provides a private internal network in the cloud.
 * **AWS IAM** - AWS Identity and Access Management (IAM) manages access to AWS services and resources.
 You set up the permissions to allow and deny access to AWS resources for the VPC and for Lambda.
 * **AWS Lambda** - AWS Lambda is a compute service in AWS.
 This Blueprint enables you to access on-premises resources from AWS Lambda running in a VPC.
-* **Network Gateways** - This Blueprint uses IPSec/strongSwan. strongSwan is an OpenSource IPsec implementation.
+* **Network Gateways** - This Blueprint uses IPSec/strongSwan. strongSwan is an open source IPSec implementation.
-* **PostgreSQL** - An open source object-relational database system.
+* **PostgreSQL Server** - An open source object-relational database system.

-To learn more the various technologies referred to in the Blueprint, see the *Additional resources* section.
+To learn more the various technologies referred to in the Blueprint, see the [*Additional resources*](#Additional-resources) section.

 ## Plan the solution
 This solution requires permissions and configuration with both Genesys Cloud and AWS.